pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 path, and respond by returning an HTTP response with JSON content that represents that section of a notification log.

-The example below uses the notification log from the example above.
+The example uses the library's ``NotificationLogView`` to serialize the sections of the record notification log (see above).

 .. code:: python